zeno-ml/zenoml.com/blog/2024-01-08-newsletter.md

 ---
 slug: newsletter-24-01
-title: "Halfway Evals - January 2023"
+title: "Elea Evals - January 2024"
 authors: [ac, ab]
-tags: ["halfway evals"]
+tags: ["elea evals"]
 ---

-Welcome to the first edition of the Zeno newsletter, **Halfway Evals**!
+Welcome to the first edition of the Zeno newsletter, **Elea Evals**!
 In each edition, we'll discuss the community's work around Zeno, interesting research and projects on AI evaluation, and new Zeno features.

 Before we dive in, we wanted to look back at the last few months since we launched [Zeno Hub](https://hub.zenoml.com).